Financial Accounting Foundation

 - At least annually, review the Auditors’ audit plan, including proposed scope and approach.

-- At least annually, obtain and review a report by the Auditors independent auditor describing its own internal quality-control procedures; any material issues raised by its most recent quality-control review or peer review; and any inquiry or investigation by governmental or professional authorities with respect to respecting any of its audits within the past five years, together with any steps taken to deal with any such issues.
+- At least annually, obtain and review a report by the Auditors describing its own internal quality-control procedures; any material issues raised by its most recent quality-control review or peer review; and any inquiry or investigation by governmental or professional authorities with respect to any of its audits within the past five years, together with any steps taken to deal with any such issues.

 - Adopt, and/or advise other standing committees of the Board on the adoption of, policies regarding compliance matters (including ethics, conflict of interest, and document retention policies) and foster a culture that encourages a commitment to compliance.